-The review process includes a pre-tenure review that takes place in the third year of a tenure-track employment (faculty hired as instructors should see Sections 4.1 and 3.6.A. in the Faculty Handbook for relevant guidelines), and a tenure review that takes place at the end of the probationary period (typically five to six years).
-Unless they have significant experience in their respective fields, faculty members who have recently earned terminal degrees are discouraged from applying for tenure and promotion prior to the sixth year.
+The review process includes a pre-tenure review that takes place in the third year of a tenure-track employment and a tenure review that takes place at the end of the probationary period (typically five to six years).
+Unless they have significant experience in their respective fields, faculty members who have recently earned terminal degrees are discouraged from applying for promotion and tenure prior to the sixth year.